Posted on: Friday January 08, 2021

 So what can employers do to help?
 You need to show your people that you care.
 Creating a culture that prioritises social interactions and inclusiveness is much more effective than implementing one-off benefits with no long-term value.

-There is a lot to look at when reviewing your social wellbeing strategy, and it is important that you look at the individual needs of your business, as what is important to some employees made me less of a priority to others.
+There is a lot to look at when reviewing your social wellbeing strategy, and it is important that you look at the individual needs of your business, as what is important to some employees maybe less of a priority to others.

 For example, Corporate Social Responsibility (CSR) may be high on the list for some people as they want to work for a business that is actively doing good, through volunteering in the community or charitable giving.
 Others may prioritise working for a business that is highly sociable with regular employee activities and strong team bonds.